headwirecom/aemdc/README.md

 # Running

-Download the released .zip or tar.gz file, extract it to your any tools directory and set the global PATH variable:
+Download the released .zip or tar.gz file, extract it to your tools directory and set the global PATH variable:

 	set AEMDC_PATH=<path to aemdc>
 	set PATH=%PATH%;%AEMDC_PATH%\bin